ivaylopg/AdvancedMixedRealityStudio/ClassNotes/Session13/README.md

 ## Unity
 Your Unity AR scene will use Vuforia to recognize 5 _unique_ markers (your choice!)
 - These markers **MUST** be named _marker01_ through _marker05_ (case sensitive!)
+    - Take a look at [MarkerDetected.cs](https://github.com/ivaylopg/AdvancedMixedRealityStudio/blob/master/CodeAndResources/VuforiaExamples/MarkerDetected.cs) to remember how to get name of a marker's game object!

 Your Unity projects will need to:
 - Generate and save an ID for each user